 Farisa’s Crossing is the first novel in a series (“The Antipodes”) featuring a strong female protagonist, circa-1895 (“steampunk”) technology, and mysterious sorcery.
-It’s undergoing heavy revision and improvement, and I’ll likely be publishing it between October 1, 2018 and November 30, 2020.
+It’s undergoing heavy revision and improvement, and I’ll likely be publishing it

 It’s too hot.
 An ancient calamity has left the tropics uninhabitable, and impassible.
 Civilization thrives near the North Pole, where temperate climates exist; but the equatorial ocean reaches 47°C (117°F), generating hurricanes that last for months.
 Deserts broil.
 Jungles are full of strange creatures like skrums, ghouls, and the squibbani, who seem to have order and civilization of their own.

 The hemispheres have been out of contact for at least 2,000 years.
 While rumors exist of a high-altitude path– the Mountain Road– between the two worlds, no one has ever crossed it and returned.
 The path, as well as is known, goes through dangerous cities, cursed caves, and deserts that can cook a man whole… and then vanishes, still more than a thousand miles from the equator.

 State of the World